brianshumbanovelti-create/f1-live-timing/backend/README.md

 - **No API keys required for either endpoint** — FastF1 pulls from public F1 timing archives, Reddit's JSON endpoint is public/unauthenticated for this kind of light, read-only use.
+- **`fastf1` is imported lazily, inside `fetch_fastf1_telemetry`, not at
+  the top of `app.py`.** Importing it eagerly pulls in pandas/numpy at process boot and holds that memory permanently — on Render's free 512MB tier this left too little headroom, and even a lightweight `/reddit` request could get its worker SIGKILL'd (OOM) because fastf1's baseline footprint was already eating most of the budget.
+If you ever add a new endpoint or refactor this file, keep `fastf1` imports scoped to the function that needs them — don't move it back to the top.

 ## Testing locally